 Although it’s hard to beat in terms of cooking time.
 Being engineered with the D2 drivetrain technology, it offers 25% faster cooking time than conventional grills and smokers.

-As this grill uses 100% natural hardwood pellets, it delivers an amazing smokey essence to your dishes.
+As this grill uses 100% natural hardwood pellets, it delivers an amazing smoky essence to your dishes.

 However, the Pro 575 is way more budget-friendly than the Ironwood 650.
-So, if you are looking for an economic deal, it could be your best bet ever.
+So, if you are looking for an economic deal, Pro 575 could be your best bet ever.

 On the contrary, Ironwood 650 is a premium grill with premium performance.
 Given the additional features like a larger cooking space, better temperature control, and perfect low and slow cooking, it certainly deserves the premium price tag as well.

 Though the Traeger Pro 575 beats it in cooking time as it takes slightly more time to cook your meal.

 So, if you are looking for an affordable grill with some essential features, the Pro 575 won’t be disappointing.
 But yes, the Ironwood 650 is intended for more serious grillers with a relatively more cooking capacity.